Computer/Information Science

 CISC213

 This course is a continuation of Computer Science II.
 This course will apply object-oriented and software engineering techniques to the design and implementation of programs that manipulate complex data structures.
-Topics include recursion, stacks, queues, linked lists, hash tables, trees.
+Topics include recursion, stacks, queues, linked lists, hash tables, and trees.

 4 credits